Jonathan-Unsworth/SciFiUI/README.md

     }
 }
 ```
-I decided I wanted the background to be visually composed of white circles which changes size based on their distance to the mouse cusor, closer circles are bigger.
+I decided I wanted the background to be visually composed of white circles which changes size based on their distance to the mouse cursor, closer circles are bigger.
 To achieve this I used 2 classes, dot and dotGrid.
 Dot is used, as it name suggests, to compose a dot as seen in the code snippet below.

 ```Java
 @Override